-If you order your doors unfinished from the factory, the center panels will be individually machine-sanded, and after assembly, the entire door will be machine-sanded to flush the joints and create a smooth, uniform surface.
+If you order your doors unfinished from the factory, the center panels will be individually machine-sanded and, after assembly, the entire door will be machine-sanded to flush the joints and create a smooth, uniform surface.
 Additional hand-sanding is required at the jobsite before finishing in order to remove handling marks, oil residue from fingerprints, surface blemishes, and other minor imperfections.
 Sun Mountain is not responsible for the appearance of any door not finished at our factory.
-We believe that the overall quality of the finish is primarily and directly related to the quality of the pre-finishing sanding process, and we recommend that onsite finishers follow the same process that we use in our factory pre-finished doors.
+We believe that the overall quality of the finish is primarily and directly related to the quality of the prep-sanding process.
+We recommend that on-site finishers follow the same process that we use in our factory pre-finished doors.

 Factory Pre-Finished Doors